 Testers have 30 days to accept an invitation to test the app before it expires.
 When an invitation is 5 days from expiring, an expiration notice appears in the Firebase console next to the tester on a release.
 An invitation can be renewed by resending it using the drop-down menu on the tester row.

-Learn best practices for distributing Apple apps to QA testers using CI/CD and fastlane.
+Learn best practices for distributing Android apps to QA testers using CI/CD.